 Globally, Canada is one of the leaders in developing drone technology with the Canadian drone industry covering everything from research and development to manufacturing.
 Major droner companies such as Skyward, Aeryon Labs, and Walkera all have headquarters in Canada.

-Canada has over 1,000 companies that operate within the drone industry, employing over 22,000 Canadian employees.
+Canada has over 1,000 companies that operate within the drone industry, employing over 22,000 people.
 The fact that 44% of these companies were founded less than five years ago, shows how quickly the industry is growing.
 70% of the companies are based in three provinces: Ontario, British Columbia, and Alberta.

 One Brand Dominates almost 3/4 of the Canadian Drone Market